 🔪How to make

-Drain your beans and gently dry them using a napkin or some kitchen towels.
+Drain and rinse your beans.
+Then, gently dry them using a napkin or kitchen towel.

 Add beans to a bowl and add in all seasonings.
-Toss until the seasonings are well distributed.
+Gently toss until the seasonings are well distributed.

 ✔Helpful tips

-- As a snack - Simply have its on its own as a quick and nutritious snack.
-It is also a great movie night snack too!
+- As a snack - Simply have it on its own for a quick and nutritious snack.
+It is also great as a movie snack, or to fill lunchboxes.

-- On salads - Toss a handful of roasted black beans into your salads in place of croutons.
-They add tons of flavor and texture!
-I especially love adding it on my protein pasta salad and Indian quinoa salad.
+- On salads or burrito bowls - Toss a handful of roasted black beans into your salads as they add tons of flavor and texture.
+I especially love adding it to my protein pasta salad and Indian quinoa salad.

-- As a topping for soups - Add them on this pumpkin potato soup or this cheesy potato broccoli soup for some crunch and protein.
+- As a topping for soups - Love adding them to my broccoli potato soup or lentil carrot soup for some crunch and protein.

 📖 Recipe